 What Is the Importance of WBS?

 WBS is a widely used method of project planning and management.
-When looking at the enormous number of benefits it provides, it’s easy to see why it has become such a popular project management technique.
+When looking at the enormous number of benefits it provides, it’s easy to see why it has become such a popular technique that outlines project management advantages.
 Some of the advantages of WBS, highlighting its importance, are listed below.

 - WBS defines and organizes the work a project requires.
 It helps to visually represent all project components: scope, stages, tasks, and deliverables required.
 A work breakdown structure that begins with a clear statement of work helps keep all team members focused on the end goal.
 In addition, it mitigates the chance that unnecessary work will be performed because the scope has been clearly defined.